blacklightpy/vaultofknowledge/The Difference between a King and a Commoner.md

 No, that's not in our religion.
 No, that's not how it works.

+To Malayalam: After ടവർഗ്ഗം, there was a ഺവർഗ്ഗം with ഺ and ഩ. ഺ and ഩ got replaced by റ and ന. ഺ was never used in singular, but was used as ഺ്ഺ and ഩ്ഺ, which got replaced by റ്റ and ന്റ.

 Remember how I once told you that Malayalam would soon be replaced by English, considering the way of progress?
 At the time, I didn't see the relevance of the languages.
 But now, even if no one else does it, I will single handedly preserve and make relevant all Dravidian and Devanagari scripts and languages.

 Caste is Jaathi, not Varna.
 Jaathi is part of the Samskrithi (culture), while Varna is one's inclination as per the constitution of their Guna-s.
 Now, there are people who argue that the Guna-s in one's body is inherited through their parents' genes.
 However this theory falls flat on its head when using either (1) verses from the Shruthi, or (2) empirical data, which is usually part of common sense.